sooryu22/documentcloud-bad-redactions-addon/README.md

 ### main.py

-This is the file that implements the bad redactions Add-On specific functionality.
+This is the file that implements the `bad-redactions` Add-On specific functionality.

 ### testing
 Example invocation: